replit/ReplitLM/README.md

 There is some hardcoded logic in Composer that we need to circumvent right now to ensure we can save out checkpoints.
 In the `scripts/train/train.py` training script, add the line `model.tokenizer = None` just after the model is initialized and the before the train dataloader is set up, i.e. Line 147.
-This is effectively ensures that we don't save out the tokenizer with the checkpoint state.
+This effectively ensures that we don't save out the tokenizer with the checkpoint state.
 This is needed because composer currently cannot handle saving checkpoints with tokenizers that have *.py files.

 #### Relevant Documentation